26% of ransomware attacks now target business

 The full text of the Story of the Year 2017: Ransomware’s new menace is available here.

 The report forms part of the annual Kaspersky Security Bulletin.
 Other sections of the bulletin include the Threat Predictions for 2018 published on 15 November and available here, and the annual Review and Statistics, which will be made available in December.

 About Kaspersky Lab

-Kaspersky Lab is a global cybersecurity company celebrating its 20-year anniversary in 2017.
-Kaspersky Lab’s deep threat intelligence and security expertise is constantly transforming into next generation security solutions and services to protect businesses, critical infrastructure, governments and consumers around the globe.
+Kaspersky Lab is a global cybersecurity company celebrating operating in the market for over 20 years.
+Kaspersky Lab’s deep threat intelligence and security expertise are constantly transforming into next-generation security solutions and services to protect businesses, critical infrastructure, governments and consumers around the globe.
 The company’s comprehensive security portfolio includes leading endpoint protection and a number of specialized security solutions and services to fight sophisticated and evolving digital threats.
 Over 400 million users are protected by Kaspersky Lab technologies and we help 270,000 corporate clients protect what matters most to them.
-Learn more at www.kaspersky.co.za.
+Learn more at www.kaspersky.co.za